input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 * The exported identifier serve a single purpose, apparent from the module's name.

-n the specific case where a module only provides instances ('compatibility orphans' for example), the export list MUST be empty.
+In the specific case where a module only provides instances ('compatibility orphans' for example), the export list MUST be empty.

 A module SHOULD NOT re-export identifiers from outside of the project: for